 In Finland, the employer does not usually provide health care insurance to its employees or their families, as residents normally belong to the Finnish social security system, administered by the Finnish Social Insurance Institution, Kela.

 UH employees can use occupational health services from Monday to Friday, 8.00–20.00, if their occupational health unit is open.
 Employees cannot use occupational health services at night, on weekends or on public holidays that fall on a working day.
 The assigned occupational health unit for employees depends on the location of their workplace.
 The occupational health unit in the Helsinki Metropolitan Area is Mehiläinen Ympyrätalo.

-Not all healthcare is included in occupational health care, but are available to UH employees via the public system.
+By far not all forms of healthcare is included in occupational health care, but are available to UH employees via the public system.
 For these services, you can visit public or private health clinics.
 All University of Helsinki employees are also insured for work-related travel and accidents.